jspaezp/elfragmentador/README.md

 poetry run pytest tests/test_model.py --benchmark-histogram
 ```

-Currenty the inference time in an Intel i5-7260U is ~7ms, or ~140 predictions per second.
+Currenty the inference time in an Intel i5-7260U is ~5.9ms, or ~167.44 predictions per second.
+On a GPU it is closer to ~1000 predictions per second.

+## How big is it?

+I have explored many variations on the model but currently the one distributed is only ~4mb.
+Models up to 200mb have been tried and they don't really give a big improvement in performance.
 ## "Common" questions

 - What scale are the retention times predicted.